w3f/polkadot-wiki/docs/learn/how-to/connect-account.md

 ![](../../assets/how-to/65028446627.png)

 3\.
-Click on "Proxy Accounts" and declare it by clicking on "+ Declare", pasting your proxied account, and clicking the "Import" button.
+Click on "Proxy Accounts" and declare it by clicking on "+ Declare," pasting your proxied account, and clicking the "Import" button.

 ![](../../assets/how-to/65028448795.png)